xmnboy/hello-cordova/docs/an-intel-xdk-debugging-tutorial.md

 short audio alert.
 You might have to turn up the volume of your workstation to hear the short beep.
 Notice that the button does not turn green, like the “Compass” or “GeoWatch” buttons did.
-This is because the Cordova API that is being used to issue this audio alert has not “watch” feature, it is a simple call to a function that generates the alert.
+This is because the Cordova API that is being used to issue this audio alert has no “watch” feature, it is a simple call to a function that generates the audio alert.

-This is an easy function to try your JavaScript debugging skills.
+This is an easy function to test out your JavaScript debugging skills.
 You’ll find the function associated with that button inside the `main.js` file in the “hello-cordova” project.
 The specific function you are looking for is called, appropriately, `btnBeep()`.
 It is a very simple function, so there’s not much debugging that can be done, but it will help you get started.